karinafrank/analyzing-factors-impacting-number-of-malaria-cases/README.md

 It seems that countries with constrained resources see large fluctuations in malaria cases year by year.
 This indicates that these countries do not have the proper system in place to successfully manage malaria.
 This directly applied to coronavirus because it countries at do a poor job at preventing malaria likely do not have a good system in place to deal with coronavirus.
 Therefore, the international community needs to render aid to the countries right now.

 This analysis would have benefited from a timeline of events that impact malaria cases.
 For example, if we had data that there was unusually large rainfall in 2003 (leading to more puddles which births more mosquitoes) then we could see different countries dealt with that shock to their healthcare system.
 This would allow us to predict with more granularity the countries that would be hit harder by coronavirus.
 If the country couldn't handle the influx of malarial cases, they likely cannot handle the influx of coronavirus patients.

-*Intructions for this section:*
-- What’s the answer to your original question?
-Were you able to come to any type of conclusive answer—why or why not?
-- How would you build on your analysis if given more time?
-- What do these answers mean for us in the real world?
-- What do these answers mean for the audience in this industry?